Department of Justice is now the Department of Communities and Justice. Find out more >

 The Police found Daniel hiding in Lino's neighbour's yard.

-If Daniel does not plead guilty to the charge of breaching the AVO, at the hearing the prosecutor will have to prove beyond a reasonable doubt that he breached the AVO and intended to breach the AVO.
+If Daniel doesn't plead guilty to the charge of breaching the AVO, at the hearing the prosecutor will have to prove beyond a reasonable doubt that he intentionally breached the AVO.

 If Daniel is convicted of the offence he can be fined or imprisoned or both.
 The conviction will be included on his criminal record, and will appear in a criminal record check.